23 Famous Cocktails from Across the Country

 Alabama: Lynchburg Lemonade

 This boozy lemonade is named after the home of Jack Daniel’s distillery in Alabama.
 The recipe consists of Jack Daniels, Cointreau, syrup and a lemon-lime mixture.
-Here are 10 more spiked lemonade drinks.
+Here are a few more spiked lemonade drinks.

 Arizona: This Conflagration Nation